ThomasVroom/Project-2-2-Group-9/README.md

 Action <Place> Sittard <Place> Maastricht <Time> 11am By bike.
 ```

+- Key-words in the skill template cannot have any special characters, and is not case sensitive.
-5. After defining a new skill, press the 'Clear Chat' button to reload all existing skills.
+- After defining a new skill, press the 'Clear Chat' button to reload all existing skills.

 ### Notes